ToruNiina/Coffee-mill/README.md

   - rotate molecules around x, y, or z axis by a specified angle.
 - `translate`
   - move molecules by a specified distance.
+- `running-average`
+  - takes running average of particle positions with a specified window size.
 - `help`
   - prints help message.